-And even if they don't normally, if you state that you are going to buy the car but want to see the history report first.
+And even if they don’t normally, if you state that you will buy the car but want to see the history report first.
 The same goes for private party owners as well.
 The only concern is if the seller is honest or not.
-A history report provided by someone else can be easily faked or items can be erased from the downloaded report.
+A history report provided by someone else can be easily faked, or items can be erased from the downloaded report.

-When dealing with a private party, it's best to run your own history reports and here is your best alternative.
-If you are looking at lots of cars, and need a cheap alternative to CarFax or Autocheck look at our top 3 alternatives above.
+When dealing with a private party, it’s best to run your history reports, and here is your best alternative.
+If you are looking at many cars and need a cheap alternative to CarFax or Autocheck, look at our top 3 alternatives above.

 Which VIN History Report is Best to Use?

-That's a very good question.
-The information provided on a car vehicle history report can vary depending on the provider.
+That’s an excellent question.
+The information on a car vehicle history report can vary depending on the provider.